jefpadfi/Crzy-Royale/README.txt

 Crzy Royale is a simple Battle Royale script users can use to have battles between each other.
 They will be able to loot one item and ability to attack a different use who has joined the royale.

-To start a Battle Royale event the Streamer (Caster) or a Mod of the channel needs to use !cr start.
+To start a Battle Royale event the Streamer (Caster) or a Mod of the channel needs to use !cr start. (permission is not set yet. anyone can start it)

 Once the battle royale starts users will have the ability to use !cr loot and !cr attack {username}.